shahrokni/macchiato-client/README.md

 Refactor:

 R-04.10.2020.1: user_api must be refactroed.
-A controller needs to be added to the project. - []
+A controller needs to be added to the project. - [OK]

 Features: